TheGrum/rosarygen/README.md

  * From me

 I have recorded a fairly complete set of prayers that might be said with or in a rosary that I will eventually get uploaded.
 They can be used to render a complete rosary (assuming you can stand my accent!), or used to backstop your own recordings or favorites.

+Uploaded - Hopefully this link will work: [RosaryGen Audio Files](https://drive.google.com/drive/folders/0Bx9pm0YfmfufTEZSVHh1QmFfQ1k?usp=sharing)

+I divided them into three sets - basic is the prayers and elements needed for the basic structure. basic + extended has everything needed for the extended structure.
+Extra has additional recordings.